£675,000

 New build activity in Shimpling itself is limited, as is typical of small rural villages.
 No large-scale developments exist within the village boundary, meaning buyers seeking modern properties often look to nearby towns or consider individual self-build opportunities.
 This scarcity of new build supply makes existing period properties highly desirable, particularly those offering character features like original brickwork, exposed beams, and inglenook fireplaces.

-Four and five-bedroom properties represent a significant portion of the market, with two listings each at average prices of £480,000 and £525,000 respectively.
+Four and five-bedroom properties represent a significant portion of the market, with 3 listings averaging £508,333 and 2 listings averaging £1,650,000 respectively.
 These larger homes appeal to growing families and those seeking rural estates with land.
-The premium end of the market, properties priced between £500,000 and £750,000, accounts for 3 of the 10 current listings, indicating continued demand for quality rural residences.
+The premium end of the market, properties priced between £500,000 and £750,000, accounts for properties across various types, indicating continued demand for quality rural residences. ---NEXT---

-The £300,000 to £500,000 price band contains 7 listings, representing the core of the Shimpling market.
-Properties under £300,000 are scarce, reflecting the village's desirable rural character and the quality of housing stock.
-This scarcity at the lower end means demand consistently outstrips supply, supporting continued price growth in the sector.
+The £300,000 to £500,000 price band contains multiple listings, representing the core of the Shimpling market.
+Properties under £300,000 are scarce, with only 1 barn listing at £300,000, reflecting the village's desirable rural character and the quality of housing stock.
+This scarcity at the lower end means demand consistently outstrips supply, supporting continued price growth in the sector. ---NEXT---

 Given that over 60-70% of Shimpling's housing stock is likely over 50 years old, understanding common defects is essential for buyers.
 Our inspectors frequently identify damp issues arising from age and original construction methods, particularly rising damp in solid wall properties built before modern damp-proof courses were standard.
 Penetrating damp is also common where roof coverings have deteriorated or pointing has failed on exposed elevations.